Schedule an Appointment

 3. Hyperfocus

-5. Social Problems
+5. Social Challenges

-How to Manage ADHD as a Teenage Girl
+How to Manage ADHD as a Teenager

-Reaching out for additional support is one of the best things you can do if you or a loved one is struggling with signs or symptoms of ADHD, as a licensed and trained mental health professional will be able to properly diagnose the disorder.
-Once properly diagnosed, they’ll be able to work with you to provide coping mechanisms in order to move forward again.
-You’re not alone if you or a loved one is struggling with ADHD.
-We’re here to help you better manage it moving forward.
-Reach out today to set up a consultation.
+Reaching out for additional support is one of the best things you can do if you or a loved one is struggling with signs or symptoms of ADHD.
+Once properly diagnosed, therapists can work with you to provide coping mechanisms in order to move forward again.
+Therapeutic interventions, such as cognitive-behavioral therapy (CBT), can help manage symptoms and improve daily functioning.
+Additionally, educational support can ensure that academic needs are met, while social skills training can help in building and maintaining friendships.